ibm-cloud-docs/direct-link/pricing.md

 ## Pricing for IBM Cloud Exchange, Connect, and Dedicated

-If your browser shows this table with speeds less than 1Gbps, please select the following link to see the complete table.
+If your browser shows this table with speeds less than 1Gbps, please select the following link to see the complete table, use your mouse or trackpad to scroll this page horizontally, or click "Edit in GitHub" at the top of this page to see the raw file.

 [Complete table](pricing-table.html)